 Music or non-music electives as needed to bring the total credit hours to 120, excluding I400 and major ensemble.

-Bachelor of Music in Performance, Woodwind Instruments (Multiple) Admission Requirements

-Admission to BM (single instrument), BME, or BSOF degree program.
-Admission to the multiple woodwinds degree program by audition on two secondary instruments after the first semester of study on the primary instrument.
+Bachelor of Music in Performance, Woodwind Instruments (Multiple) Admission Requirements after the first semester of study on the primary instrument.
 For more admission information, see "Admission Requirements" in the Undergraduate Division section of this bulletin.